barryclark/jekyll-now/about.md

 <img src="/images/headshot.jpeg" alt="Cheryl Hung, Director of CNCF" class="about-image"/>

 Cheryl Hung is Director of Ecosystem at the Cloud Native Computing Foundation, where she drives adoption of cloud native infrastructure.
-The CNCF hosts open source projects including Kubernetes, Prometheus and Envoy as a non-profit under the Linux Foundation
+The CNCF hosts open source projects including Kubernetes, Prometheus and Envoy as a non-profit under the Linux Foundation.

-She founded the 5000+ strong [Cloud Native London meetup](https://www.oicheryl.com/cloudnativelondon/) and as well as the upcoming [Kubernetes Community Days London](https://kubernetescommunitydays.org/events/2020-london/).
+She founded the [Cloud Native London meetup](https://www.oicheryl.com/cloudnativelondon/) and as well as creating the upcoming [Kubernetes Community Days London](https://kubernetescommunitydays.org/events/2020-london/).
 She holds a Masters in Computer Science from the University of Cambridge, King's College, and previously built Google Maps as a backend software engineer.

 # Contact